trosenkranz/axi-in-chisel/README.md

 SumAccel - read 3 consecutive words from address 0x10000000 using AXI Lite master and sum them (the result can be read through the AXI Lite slave interface)

 HPSumAccel - read specified number of words from specified address in large bursts and sum them.
 Note that number of words should be a multiple of the burst length (set to 512 32-bit words by default), since this doesn't handle chopping the burst into bits.
 The result and total elapsed cycles can be read through the slave interface.

+# Compile and run

+To compile the examples execute `sbt AXI-Examples/run` within the main directory.